The Aftersales Revenue Your Finance Team Doesn't Know Exists

 What a Product OS Makes Possible

-BrandedMark approaches this from the product outward.
-Every unit gets a unique digital identity — a serialised QR code that persists through the product's lifetime.
-When a customer scans at unboxing, they register their ownership, receive immediate value (setup guides, tutorials, parts diagrams), and enter a direct relationship with the manufacturer.
+BrandedMark approaches the aftersales revenue problem from the product outward.
+Every unit receives a unique digital identity — a serialised QR code that persists through the product's lifetime.
+When a customer scans at unboxing, they register ownership, receive immediate value (setup guides, tutorials, parts diagrams), and enter a direct manufacturer relationship.
 The registration is incidental to the customer experience; the commercial relationship is the outcome.
+From that identity layer, the financial model in this article becomes tractable: registration rates rise because the customer has a reason to scan; parts revenue becomes attributable because every order traces back to a specific unit; warranty conversion is embedded at the registration moment and post-support trigger; support deflection climbs because context is available from the first interaction.
+The aftersales P&L line stops being a black box and becomes a managed revenue stream.
+This connects directly to the broader category of revenue streams hiding in product scans, where first-party data at the scan event opens commercial pathways beyond parts alone.

 Frequently Asked Questions